tux86/serverless-todo-clean-architecture-boilerplate/README.md

 - pnpm workspaces for efficient package management
 - esbuild for fast builds and bundling

+# Directory structure

+This folder contains various directories related to the project.
+For more information about each directory, please refer to their respective README files:

+- [`/api`](./api/README.md): Contains the API (backend) implementation.
+    - [`/api/src`](./api/src/README.md): Contains the source code for the API implementation.
+        - [`/api/src/application`](./api/src/application/README.md): Contains the application layer of the API.
+        - [`/api/src/domain`](./api/src/domain/README.md): Contains the domain layer of the API.
+        - [`/api/src/infrastructure`](./api/src/infrastructure/README.md): Contains the infrastructure layer of the API.
+        - [`/api/src/main`](./api/src/main/README.md): Contains the main entry points for the application.
+        - [`/api/src/presentation`](./api/src/presentation/README.md): Contains the presentation layer of the API.

+- [`/common`](./common/README.md): Contains shared utilities and code.

+- [`/infra`](./infra/README.md): Contains the Infrastructure as Code (IaC) configuration for the project's stateful resources.

 ## Setup and Deployment

 1. Install dependencies: